presicion25/Tenable-Nessus-Basic-Scan/README.md

 <br />
 <br />

 7b.
 As the scan proceeds, you will see a spinning circle (as illustrated below).
 Click the scan title to see any information being populated.
+A full scan usually takes at least a few minutes or more.
+When the circle stops spinning it's finished.

 <p align="center">
 <img src="https://imgur.com/7efNG06.png alt="Traffic Examination"/>